The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Meeting performance scoring

 Limitations: Summaries can feel less natural than competitors.
 Limited collaboration features.
-Security controls less robust than enterprise-grade platforms.
+Security controls are less robust than enterprise-grade platforms.
 Smaller integration ecosystem.

 Best for: Teams prioritizing meeting analytics and participation insights over documentation workflows.